 Hardly had the system been established when the Post Office asserted its statutory monopoly of postal delivery, and of stamps: the college messenger service was closed down, and the use of these stamps prohibited, at the beginning of the Michaelmas Term 1885.

 In partial recompense, the Post Office tried to offer an improved service of collections and deliveries around the colleges, and one consequence of this was that a red post-box appeared outside the main entrance of most colleges.
-At Queens’, the post-box was embedded in the south-east turret of the main gatehouse of Old Court, in Queens’ Lane.
-It is still there, but now disused and blocked.
+At Queens’, the post-box was a wall-box embedded in the south-east turret of the main gatehouse of Old Court, in Queens’ Lane.
+It is still there, although little used.
+The streaks of green paint underneath it are the remnants of a student stunt decades ago to paint the box in a Queens’ green colour.